RebeccaWPerry/python_data_wrangling/README.md

 # Data Wrangling with Python

 ## Required prework
 During this workshop, you will be writing Python code on your own laptop to analyze a provided sample data set.
-Working on your own laptop means you will walk away from the workshop ready to continue learning Python and using it with your own research data!
+Working on your own laptop means you will walk away from the workshop ready to continue learning Python and using it with your own data!
 To make this possible, I ask that you do some setup on your laptop before arriving.

 The workshop will make heavy use of [Software Carpentry's](https://software-carpentry.org/lessons/) lesson on scientific Python programming.
 Please download the sample data set python-novice-inflammation-data.zip from here: http://swcarpentry.github.io/python-novice-inflammation/setup/